FennStatistics/CAMtools_documentation/docs/Cognitive-Affective Map extended logic.md

 Future features
 ----------------

-* currently we are implementing sequential, simultaneous collaboration in C.A.M.E.L., as such that more than one person can work on the identical CAM at the same time (or a CAM which is consecutively changed)
+* currently we are implementing simultaneous collaboration in C.A.M.E.L., as such that more than one person can work on the identical CAM at the same time; sequential collaboration, whereby a CAM which is consecutively changed is already possible
 * we are implementing a graph database (e.g. Neo4j, which is implemented in Java)